-9.3.
-BRIEFING OF HOUSEHOLD
+11.3.BRIEFING OF HOUSEHOLD

 When a household is selected to participate in a voucher program, RHA must give the household an oral briefing.
-RHA will conduct separate briefing sessions for applicants selected for the Housing Choice Voucher program and Project Based Voucher program.
+RHA will conduct separate briefing sessions for applicants selected for the Housing Choice Voucher program, Project Based Voucher program, HUD-VASH Voucher program, and Foster Youth to Independence voucher program.
 The briefing must include information on the following subjects:

-- A description of how the program works including the term of the voucher - Household and owner responsibilities - Information on selecting a unit - A list of landlords accepting Section 8 HCV's as well as other resources - Where the household may lease a unit, including renting a dwelling unit inside or outside RHA's jurisdiction of Washoe County.
+- A description of how the program works including the term of the voucher - Household and owner responsibilities - Information on selecting a unit - A list of landlords accepting vouchers as well as other resources